Newlife-Community-Devs/newlife-prayer-wall-backend/API_DOCUMENTATION.md

 **API Version**: 1.0.0

-**Repository**: https://github.com/Newlife-Community-Devs/newlife-prayer-wall-backendThis document provides comprehensive documentation for the PrayerWall FastAPI backend.
+**Repository**: https://github.com/Newlife-Community-Devs/newlife-prayer-wall-backend This document provides comprehensive documentation for the PrayerWall FastAPI backend.
 It covers all endpoints, authentication, request/response schemas, deployment configuration, and testing procedures.

 This document provides comprehensive documentation for the PrayerWall FastAPI backend, covering all endpoints, authentication, request/response schemas, deployment configuration, and testing procedures.## Base Information